-The main difference between this lesson and previous tutorials on drawing a dog is that here we will add volume using shadows in the last step.
-In addition, this drawing of the dog will be more detailed and the outlines of body parts will be more realistic.
+The main difference between this lesson and previous ones is that here we will add volume using shadows in the last step.
+In addition, this drawing will be more detailed and the outlines of body parts will be more realistic.

 So let’s get down to the tutorial on how to draw a realistic dog.

 Draw the mouth just below the nose.
 First, draw the upper jaw, then draw the lower.
-By adding folds around the muzzle, as in our example, you will make your dog drawing more realistic and convincing.
+By adding folds around the muzzle, as in our example, you will make your sketch more realistic and convincing.
 If you want to learn more about the process of drawing a dog’s head, then visit our article on how to draw a dog face.

 Now do the same with the hind legs, that is, carefully draw them with sharper and darker lines.
 Draw the toes and claws.
-As a reminder, you can add some more volume to your dog drawing by making the closer lines darker than the more distant ones.
+As a reminder, you can add some more volume to your dog sketch by making the closer lines darker than the more distant ones.
 We talked about this in our article on aerial perspective.

-Now it’s time to make the realistic dog drawing truly three-dimensional and convincing..
+Now it’s time to make your artwork truly three-dimensional and convincing.
 To do this, you need to use hatching, and draw shadows, as shown in our example.
 Start from the darkest areas, gradually moving towards lighter ones.
 Darken the eyes, leaving small highlights in them.

 By adding shadows and highlights, you can give your dog as much volume as you want.
 It depends on perseverance and how well you are familiar with the theory of light and shadow, as well as on how often you practice drawing.

 Don’t forget that the main thing every artist should do is practice.
-The more you practice, the more voluminous your drawings will be.
+The more you practice, the more voluminous your artwork will be.
 If for several months you draw at least half an hour a day, you can achieve truly significant heights in drawing.